What can we all do to keep each other safe?

 - Be a role model

 - Children soak up every word, phrase and image they see or hear, shaping what they perceive to be normal.
-They learn how to behave by copying the adults around them – and this includes driving habits.
-The role parents play in shaping the driving behaviour of their children is especially significant between the ages of 5 -12 years, so it's important to make your influence a positive one.
-Instilling safe driving behaviours and attitudes at this age can help reduce road trauma for young drivers in their first months of driving solo and beyond.
-In their first year of solo driving, young people are four times more likely to be involved in a serious or fatal crash.
-Find out more about being positive role model here.
+In essence, they learn how to behave by copying the adults around them – and that includes driving habits.
+The role parents play in shaping the driving behaviour of their children is especially significant between the ages of 5 and12 years, so it’s important to make your influence a positive one.